hexatomic/hexatomic/.github/PULL_REQUEST_TEMPLATE.md

 <!-- If this introduces a breaking change, please describe the impact and migration path for existing applications below. -->

+## Does this introduce new dependencies?

+- [ ] Yes
+- [ ] No

+If this introduces new dependencies:

+- [ ] [Dependencies and citation templates](https://github.com/hexatomic/hexatomic/tree/develop/releng/templates) have been updated where necessary

 ## Other information